Encryption Challenge

 }

-When printing during decryption, the program simply prints the ASCII character that the integer buffer corresponds to:
+For decryption, I simply print the ASCII character for which the integer buffer corresponds.